 - Review the support and progress

 Children with SEND will follow the Early Years Foundation Stage and National Curriculum.
-It will be differentiated and adapted as necessary to meet the child’s needs.
+It will be adapted as necessary to meet the child’s needs.
 Where a child is able, they will be assessed using the standardised national assessment systems.
 In Year 6, an application will be made for adjustments to the assessment materials if this is appropriate.
 If a child meets the criteria for disapplication, parents will be consulted and an application to withdraw the child from the assessments will be made.
 School will use their own internal assessment systems to ensure that the child is making progress and that provision is effective.
-Children with SEN who are working below the expected standard for the curriculum that they are working within will be assessed using the Key Stage 1 and 2 Pre-Key Stage Standards.
+Children with SEND who are working below the expected standard for the curriculum that they are working within will be assessed using the Key Stage 1 and 2 Pre-Key Stage Standards.
 It may be necessary to make adaptations to the physical environment.
 This will be done on the advice of other professionals and in liaison with parents/ carers.
-For further information please view or download our Accessibility Plan which can be found in the School Policies section of our website.
+For further information please view or download our Accessibility Plan which can be found here.

-At Tudhoe Colliery Primary, we evaluate the effectiveness of SEN provision to ensure that pupils receive the best support to meet their needs and as part of the Graduated Approach of Assess, Plan, Do and Review.
-We currently evaluate the effectiveness of SEN across the four broad areas of SEN provision in the following ways:
+At Tudhoe Colliery Primary, we evaluate the effectiveness of SEND provision to ensure that pupils receive the best support to meet their needs and as part of the Graduated Approach of Assess, Plan, Do and Review.
+We currently evaluate the effectiveness of SEND across the four broad areas of SEND provision in the following ways:

 Communication and interaction

-We use Talkboost and specific programmes from speech and language ,all have a baseline recorded at the start of the programme and at the end we measure the impact.
+We use Wellcomm and specific programmes from speech and language, all have a baseline recorded at the start of the programme and at the end we measure the impact.